inveniosoftware/react-searchkit/docs/docs/filters_aggregations.md

 In React-SearchKit, the query state contains a field called `filters` which contains the list of filters selected by the user.

-[Filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-filter-context.html#filter-context) and [Aggregations](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-aggregations.html) are fundamental concepts of Elasticsearch.
+[Filters](https://opensearch.org/docs/latest/query-dsl/query-filter-context/) and [Aggregations](https://opensearch.org/docs/latest/aggregations/) are fundamental concepts of OpenSearch.
 However, they can be applied to any backend or REST APIs.

 ## Aggregations